Last updated: February, 2019

-This pre-workout, made by Vitamin Bounty, is known for its massive energy boost!
+This pre workout supplement, made by Vitamin Bounty, is known for its massive energy boost!
 Available in tubs of 30 servings, this product comes with a decent ingredient list and moderate amounts of each included (minus the caffeine – woohoo).

-With 250mg of caffeine, there’s no lacking in focus and energy with this pre-workout without creatine!
+With 250mg of caffeine, there’s no lacking in focus and energy with this creatine free pre workout!
 Its ingredient list provides good value for its price.

-The Vitamin Bounty pre-workout covers all the bases, in terms of providing what a pre-workout should.
+It covers all the bases, in terms of providing what a pre workout should.
 Sure, it lacks a little in some of the dosages, but the ingredient list makes it an ample supplement.

 This supplement kind of overdoes it on the energy side of things, which may be overkill for some users.

-Like the Optimum Nutrition Amino Energy pre-workout, sometimes not all of it dissolves well.
+Like the Optimum Nutrition Amino Energy, sometimes not all of it dissolves well.

-This pre-workout comes in 30 serves and is a budget-friendly option; though what it makes up for in cost-effectiveness, it does lack in… effectiveness.
+Nitro Surge comes in 30 servings and is a budget-friendly option; though what it makes up for in cost-effectiveness, it does lack in… effectiveness.

 Having said that, this one is a good ‘entry-level’ option for those looking to test out a pre-workout supplement for the first time.

 Obviously, the low cost is a highlight, along with the fact that it covers all the basic ingredients.
 It does also taste reasonable, considering its price.

 It offers all the major contributors to a good pre-workout, albeit a milder version than some of its competitors.